zigius/docs/content/docs/reference/pkg/kubernetes/admissionregistration/v1beta1/mutatingwebhookconfigurationlist.md

         <span class="property-indicator"></span>
         <span class="property-type">Dictionary&lt;string, string&gt;</span>
     </dt>
-    <dd>{{% md %}}Map of string keys and values that can be used to organize and categorize (scope and select) objects.
+    <dd>Map of string keys and values that can be used to organize and categorize (scope and select) objects.
 May match selectors of replication controllers and services.
-More info: http://kubernetes.io/docs/user-guide/labels{{% /md %}}</dd>
+More info: http://kubernetes.io/docs/user-guide/labels</dd>

     <dt class="property-optional"
             title="Optional">